Congress rattled by reports Trump tried to end Flynn probe

-Senate Democrats immediately pounced Tuesday night after a bombshell report that President Donald Trump asked FBI Director James Comey to halt his probe of Mike Flynn, with Senate Minority Leader Chuck Schumer saying that the country "is being tested in unprecedented ways."
+Democrats pounced Tuesday night after a bombshell report that President Donald Trump asked FBI Director James Comey to halt his probe of Mike Flynn, with Senate Minority Leader Chuck Schumer saying the country "is being tested in unprecedented ways," while a number of key Republicans expressed growing concern.

-Republicans had mixed reactions, with some expressing skepticism about the story, while at least one key GOP lawmaker saying he's concerned.

 "In a week full of revelation after revelation — on a day when we thought things couldn't get any worse, they have," Schumer said on the Senate floor.
 "I say to all of my colleagues in the Senate: History is watching."